animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 > Chapter is in progress

+> [!WARNING]
+> On Christmas, 2018, the trauma I went through included many more details than the ones I specified at the start of this book.
+Let's recount them now!

 I had good evidence that what was happening to me in meditation and yogic states wasn't delusion.
 On top of that, I had a rational understanding of how a possible physics-based universe-intelligence like Tao could be involved in those senses.
 I'll refer to those yogic "grace" guidances as "Tao"/"God."
 The I Ching's answers, among other synchronicities, made the plausibility even higher, and given a sufficiently unwanted threat from those forces, the probability would be high enough to terrify me.

 Was there a high probability that you would die from Covid?
 Most likely, no. Maybe 2%, depending who you are.
 And yet, the risk was high enough for an entire global lockdown.
 If your mom's life was at threat, would a 2% chance of that threat being realized be enough to get you to... social distance?
 What about, to wear a mask?
 How far would you go with a 2% chance of your mom's life being at threat?

-On Christmas, 2018, the trauma I went through included many more details than the ones I specified at the start of this book.
-Let's recount them now!

 In the dark early morning before I left my apartment, "Tao"/"God" told me it/He was going to kill my mom if I didn’t circumcise myself.
 I was Googling how to do it properly in the dark early morning, but the urgency of the threat kind of compelled me to skip the "YouTube tutorial.
-Fearing the chance of the threat's being true, I proceeded somewhat *ad lib* based on the glimpse of information I peered in that second I researched how to do it.
+Fearing the chance of the threat's being true, I proceeded based on the glimpse of information I peered in that second I researched how to do it.

 I got a clamp iron, and — how to describe the other tool I used? — "saw knife" might not be what it’s called, a kitchen knife with really toothy edges that by all expectations should’ve sliced through with the full strength I was sawing it down by.
 I think "Tao"/"God" figured "good enough" after that, seeing as all my strength was used, and blood was over the kitchen floor.
 I cleaned up the blood with paper towels.